-25 ISO/SAE 21434 recommends penetration testing as part of [RC-11-01] the cybersecurity validation requirements and recommendations.
-ISO/SAE 21434 also discusses penetration testing as a search method for unidentified vulnerabilities as part of product development integration and verification in [RC-10-3].
+26 ISO/SAE 21434 recommends penetration testing as part of [RC-10-12] the cybersecurity validation requirements and recommendations.

-- [G.15] A vulnerability analysis should be generated for each known vulnerability assessed or new vulnerability identified during cybersecurity testing.
-The disposition of the vulnerability and the rationale for the how the vulnerability is managed should also be documented.26 - 4.2.8 Monitoring, Containment, Remediation - [G.16] In addition to design protections, the automotive industry should establish rapid vehicle cybersecurity incident detection and remediation capabilities.27 - [G.17] Such capabilities should be able to mitigate safety risks to vehicle occupants and surrounding road users when a cyber-attack is detected and transition the vehicle to a minimal risk condition, as appropriate for the identified risk. - 4.2.9 Data, Documentation, Information Sharing - [G.18] Manufacturers should collect information on potential attacks,28 and this information should be analyzed and shared with industry through the Auto-ISAC. - [G.19] Manufacturers should fully document any actions, design choices, analyses, supporting evidence, and changes related to its management of vehicle cybersecurity. - [G.20] All related work products should be traceable within a robust document version control system.29 - 4.2.10 Continuous risk monitoring and assessment - [G.21] Companies should use a systematic and ongoing process to periodically re-evaluate risks and make appropriate updates to processes and designs due to changes in the vehicle cybersecurity landscape, as appropriate. - 4.2.11 Industry best practices - [G.22] Best practices for secure software development should be followed, for example as outlined in NIST 815130 and ISO/SAE 21434.31
+[G.15] A vulnerability analysis should be generated for each known vulnerability assessed or new vulnerability identified during cybersecurity testing.
+The disposition of the vulnerability and the rationale for the how the vulnerability is managed should also be documented.27

+4.2.8 Monitoring, Containment, Remediation

+- [G.16] In addition to design protections, the automotive industry should establish rapid vehicle cybersecurity incident detection and remediation capabilities.28 - [G.17] Such capabilities should be able to mitigate safety risks to vehicle occupants and surrounding road users when a cyber-attack is detected and transition the vehicle to a minimal risk condition, as appropriate for the identified risk.

+4.2.9 Data, Documentation, Information Sharing

+- [G.18] Manufacturers should collect information on potential attacks, 29 and this information should be analyzed and shared with industry through the Auto-ISAC and other sharing mechanisms.
+30 - [G.19] Manufacturers should fully document any actions, design choices, analyses, supporting evidence, and changes related to its management of vehicle cybersecurity. - [G.20] All related work products should be traceable within a robust document version control system.31

+4.2.10 Continuous risk monitoring and assessment

+[G.21] Companies should use a systematic and ongoing process to periodically re-evaluate risks and make appropriate updates to processes and designs due to changes in the vehicle cybersecurity landscape, as appropriate.

-26 As specified in ISO/SAE 21434 work product 4 clause 7 ([WP-07-04]) (vulnerability analysis) should be generated for each vulnerability identified during cybersecurity testing.
-The disposition of the vulnerability and the rationale for the managed vulnerability should also be documented as described in ISO/SAE 21434 work product 8 clause 7 ("Rationale for the managed vulnerability" [WP-07-08]).
+27 As specified in ISO/SAE 21434 work product 5 clause 8 ([WP-08-05]) (vulnerability analysis) should be generated for each vulnerability identified during cybersecurity testing.
+The management of the vulnerability should meet requirement [RQ-08-07].

-27 Described in clause 7 of ISO/SAE 21434, "Continuous Cybersecurity Activities."
+28 Described in clause 13 of ISO/SAE 21434, "Operations and Maintenance"

-28 ISO/SAE 21434 clause section 7.3 "Cybersecurity Monitoring" describes monitoring activities and potential sources of information.
+29 ISO/SAE 21434 clause section 8.3 "Cybersecurity Monitoring" describes monitoring activities and potential sources of information.